TOOL2U/BookMate/README.md

 **Canonical Schema:** `/docs/Accounting_Buddy_P&L_2025.csv`

-The application uses a **10-field accounting schema** that matches the structure of the "Accounting Buddy P&L 2025" spreadsheet:
+The application uses a **10-field accounting schema** that matches the structure of the "BookMate P&L 2025" spreadsheet:

 | Column | Field | Type | Example | Description |
 |--------|-------|------|---------|-------------|